Imminent-Darkness/BCDTB/README.md

 ## Environment setup

+### Anaconda

 This project was created in a conda environment on a Windows 10 machine.
 I haven't found a method to install the required dependencies on other python environments, so installing Anaconda or mini-conda with python3.8 is a necessity at this time.
 I have included an `environment.yml` file in this project's root directory.
 To create the environment run `conda env create -f environment.yml`.

+### Docker
+If you are having trouble with setting up a conda environment, you can run this project in a docker container.
+Just clone this repository to your local machine, `cd` into the repository's root directory, build the provided `Dockerfile` with the command `docker build -t bcdtb-env .`, configure the bot as described in this `README.md`, and run the bot with the command `docker run -it bcdtb-env`.

 ## The Strategy